An Embodied Documentation & Mapping of the Changing Uses and Tempers of Urban Place

 The project will also culminate in an exhibition, incorporating a one-day symposium, and a co-curated publication.
 Together these outputs will present the findings of the project in a form that is accessible to a broader public as well as to professional specialists in fields related to the design and planning of urban futures.

-Principal Investigator: Dr Nicolas Whybrow (Theatre and Performance Studies, Warwick)
+Principal Investigator: Prof Nicolas Whybrow (Theatre and Performance Studies, Warwick)

 Co-Investigators: Dr Michael Pigott (Film & TV Studies and Theatre & Performance Studies, Warwick), Dr Natalie Garrett Brown (Centre for Dance Research, Coventry University)